flowx-ai/docs-flowx/docs/flowx-designer/managing-a-process-flow/process-definition-states-and-versioning.md

 # Process definition states & versioning

-Process Definitions in FLOWX.AI Designer can be edited with ease.
+[**Process Definitions**](../../terms/flowx-process-definition) in [**FLOWX.AI Designer**](../../terms/flowx-ai-designer) can be edited with ease.
 To keep track of updates and changes, each definition is assigned a version number and state.

 ![](../img/pf_proc_def_state.png)

 A Process Definition is unique and can be identified by its name and version number.
 It can have one of the following states:

-* **draft** - in progress and can't be used to create new instances, can only be started in test mode
+* **draft** - in progress and can't be used to create [**new instances**](../../terms/flowx-process-instance), can only be started in test mode
 * **published** - only one version can be published at a time, and it will be used to instantiate new processes; published versions can be edited
 * **deleted** - not visible or usable in the platform
 * **deprecated** - old versions

 At any time, there can only be one draft and one published version for a specific process definition.
-A new definition can be created by adding it in FLOWX.AI Designer, importing an existing one, or cloning an existing definition.
+A new [**definition**](../../terms/flowx-process-definition) can be created by adding it in FLOWX.AI Designer, importing an existing one, or cloning an existing definition.
 A newly created definition will be in the draft state.

 Deleting a draft or published version will automatically delete all versions of that definition.
 When a new version is set to published, the previous published version becomes deprecated.
 A published version cannot be reset to draft.